by Dwayne Regehr

 In the end, it is the simplest things that seem to provide the greatest value.
 Luxury items like pools, hot tubs, and outdoor kitchens can be very appealing, and in fact will be a great selling feature to the right buyer, but the added complexity and maintenance requirements may be a turn off to others.
 The key is to know what you want to get out of your yard.
 Luxury items are great, but you should build those for your own enjoyment.
 If you view your house and yard as an investment, keep it simple and functional.

-If you would like some help in evaluating your landscaping priorities, give us a call, text or email.
+If you would like some help in evaluating your landscaping priorities, send us an email at email@example.com.
 We'd love to chat.

 We had many contractors come to give estimates and we chose Earthworks.
 Dwayne's estimate on when he could do the project was incredible and he charged us what he quoted.
 We had done some changesRead more … after the initial meeting and within 24 hours we had a revised estimate sent to us for review and he made additional suggestions to us for consideration.
 He actually was able to start before the estimated date and we couldn't be happier with our new backyard space.
 I was most impressed when emailing questions that he would answer them very quickly.
 Not only was the workmanship excellent but the professionalism in returning questions and offering alternative solutions exceeded our expectations!!!!

 Dwayne and crew have given us a beautiful Roman paving stone front and side walkway and parking pad out back.
 Graceful curves, a perfectionist's attention to technical issues and every minute detail.Read more … On time, on budget.
 We couldn't be happier.

 Looks great and he billed what he quoted!
 This was our second project with Earthworks and we would recommend them to anyone.